 Survey Equipment: Including total stations, theodolites, and laser rangefinders for precise measurements in surveying and construction.

-Geographic Information System (GIS) Software: For mapping, spatial analysis, and visualization of geographic data.
+Geographic Information System (GIS) Software: For the purpose of mapping, spatial analysis, and visualization of geographic data.

 Techniques for Field Data Collection

 Sampling: Selecting a representative subset of a larger population or area for detailed study.
-Sampling is crucial in environmental science and market research.
+Sampling is in fact crucial in environmental science and market research.

 Experimental and Field Trials: Manipulating variables in a natural setting to observe outcomes, used in ecology, agriculture, and social sciences.